NewtonKoh/tp/docs/UserGuide.md

 **Contact List:**

 * On the left is where you can see your contacts.
 Click on any card to dive into more details about that friend.
-And don't worry, if you want to go back, just hit `Esc`.
+And don't worry, if you want to go back to the dashboard, just hit `Esc`.
   ![Ui of contact information displayed](images/UiContactClicked.png)

 With these features at your fingertips, managing your social and financial life just got a lot easier!